catkutay/HIT226slides/week1/index.md

 * Tracks changes and versions over time
 	* Can go back if we broke something
 * Allows multiple people to work on the same code without disrupting eachother
+* Share our site as a public link to bitbucket.io!

 Note:
 Tracking our code changes on Bitbucket makes it easy to share and prevents us from trying to manage multiple versions when we're trying something new.
-If you broke something, you can just go revert your code back to an earlier state.
-Because it stores changes, instead of the whole file, it also makes it easier for multiple people to work on the same code without breaking eachother's work.
+If you broke something, you can just revert your code back to an earlier state.
+Because it stores changes, instead of the whole file, it also makes it easier for multiple people to work on the same code without breaking each other's work.

 <!-- .slide: data-background-image="images/bg-mouse.jpg" data-audio-src="audio/git-functions.ogg" -->